OGM-CBF: Occupancy Grid Map-based Control Barrier Function for Safe Mobile Robot Control with Memory of out of View Obstacles: Preliminaries and Background

-In the case where $\Omega$ is a subset of Euclidean space $\mathbb{R}^n$ with a piecewise smooth boundary, and $d(., \partial \Omega)$ is the Euclidean distance metric, the signed distance function is differentiable almost everywhere.
-Moreover, the gradient of the function satisfies the eikonal equation $|\nabla \phi| = 1$ at every point where it is differentiable \cite{dapogny2012computation}.
+where $\partial \Omega$ is the boundary of $\Omega$ and $d(\position, \partial \Omega)$ is the minimum distance from $\position$ to a point on the boundary.
+Additionally, $d(., \partial \Omega)$ is the desired distance metric to the set $\partial \Omega$.
+If $\Omega$ is a subset of the Euclidean space $\mathbb{R}^n$ with a piecewise smooth boundary and $d(., \partial \Omega)$ is the Euclidean distance metric, the SDF is differentiable almost everywhere.
+Moreover, the gradient of the function satisfies the eikonal equation $|\nabla \sdf| = 1$ at every point where it is differentiable; for additional details, the interested reader is referred to \cite{dapogny2012computation,luo2019variational}.

-\section{CONTROL METHODOLOGY}

-In this section, we introduce a novel method for defining CBF using occupancy grid maps.
-Like traditional CBFs, the designed CBF can be applied using various formulations, such as a safety filter or a CBF-CLF QP.
-For our experimental evaluations, we have chosen the CBF-CLF QP formulation.
-Essential details of this formulation are succinctly provided in this section.
+\section{Control Methodology}

+The proposed method aims to ensure safety of robots in partially observable environments by formulating a CBF that employs OGM to retain memory of a priori observed obstacles that have left the robot's field of view.
+The CBF comprises an SDF-based distance term that captures the effect of the robot's distance to obstacles of arbitrary shape, and an alignment term that captures the alignment of the robot's heading vector and the avoidance direction.
+It is built as follows.

+First, the OGM is refined into an SDF of the unoccupied space, see~\cref{fig:method:carla_sdf_map}.
+Next, the SDF is processed by the image pyramid to retain steering authority when facing the degenerate gradient prevalent in head-ons with locally flat obstacles.
+The image pyramid transform yields CBF constraints at multiple scales, providing additional avoidance directions.
+Besides, as the OGM and thus also the SDF are discrete (in grid space), interpolation is used over each scale SDF to ensure CBF continuity.
+Finally, following the common safe-control practice, the CBF condition is enforced via a QP-based safety filter that minimally perturbs a nominal performance controller.